-When it comes to both establishing your emotional trauma and recovering damages for it, it's much more likely if your accident also resulted in physical injuries.
+When it comes to both establishing your emotional trauma and recovering mental anguish damages, it's more likely if your accident also resulted in physical injuries.

 Establishing Your Emotional Trauma After a Car Accident

-Your ability to recover damages for emotional trauma depends on how well the trauma, and its symptoms, are documented.
-If you're seeing a medical provider for your emotional trauma, he or she will also want you to accurately document your symptoms as this will help ensure a more accurate diagnosis.
+Your ability to recover damages for emotional trauma may depend on documenting the trauma and its symptoms.
+If you're seeing a medical provider for your emotional trauma, they will also want you to accurately document your symptoms as this will help ensure a more accurate diagnosis.